 1 Current version adopted in August 2011 by the Graduate Faculty of the Civil Engineering Program.

-The exam will consist of two parts that include the areas of study pertaining to the courses taken by the candidate.
-The exam will be administered during a period of up to 8 hours.
-The morning exam session will be closed-book (a specified number of crib sheets or formulas will be provided by the examiner) and the afternoon session will be open-book.

 The graduate faculty will submit the results of the exam to the candidate’s graduate faculty adviser and the graduate coordinator at least two ( 2 ) weeks prior to the ending of the semester.
 The graduate coordinator will communicate the results to the student within one ( 1 ) week following receipt of the results.